 Best turbo trainer for high power accuracy: Saris H3 Direct Drive Smart Trainer

-In the last few years – and even more so over the 2020 lockdown when many had no choice but to train indoors – the popularity of 'smart' trainers has boomed.
-These allow for an ANT+ or Bluetooth wireless connection to a computer, phone, tablet or Apple TV box, which are able to control the level of pedalling resistance, expressed as your power in watts via a built-in power meter.
+In the last few years – and even more so during the 2020 lockdown when many had no choice but to train indoors – the popularity of 'smart' trainers has boomed.
+These allow for an ANT+, Bluetooth or Wi-Fi connection to a computer, phone, tablet or Apple TV box.
+From here the level of pedalling resistance can be controlled, expressed as your power in watts via a built-in power meter.

-If your budget is tight then you can stick with a 'dumb' trainer (we've recommended some in this guide) but if you want to use it with one of the best cycling training apps, then you will have to use your gears to alter the resistance.
+If your budget is tight then you can stick with a 'dumb' trainer (there's one still recommended in this guide), but if you want to use a classic turbo with one of the best cycling training apps, then you will have to use your gears to alter the resistance.
 If the app is telling you to target a certain power or cadence zone you'll also have to improvise, unless you have a power meter and cadence sensor on your bike already.

-If you want a set-up that multiple people can use and adjust easily then you might be better off looking at our selection of the best exercise bikes and smart bikes; but if you're shopping for just you or are lucky enough to have space for multiple trainers in your 'pain cave' to keep the whole family fit, read on to see our top trainer picks...
+If you want a set-up that multiple people can use and adjust easily, then you might be better off looking at exercise bikes or smart bikes; but if you're shopping for just you or are lucky enough to have space for multiple trainers in your 'pain cave' to keep the whole family fit, read on to see our top smart trainer and classic turbo trainer picks...